WCUSTC/CCPE/README.md

 ## Data Preparation
 - **FIgLib**

   Organize the dataset in the format of VOC 2007.
-Here we provide the FIgLib dataset with supplementary annotations added by our team ( [download](https://pan.ustc.edu.cn/share/index/2e57cf9ed6664dc58608?p=1) key: IKHN ).
+Here we provide the FIgLib dataset with supplementary annotations added by our team ( [download](http://114.214.240.198:8000/datasets/) ).
 We annotated smoke bounding boxes in the training set to facilitate the training of smoke object detection models.
 For the test set, please use the image-level labels provided in the original FIgLib paper.
 Each subset contains a JPEGImages folder for storing images, Annotations for storing XML annotation files, and a txt format sample list
 ```
 FIgLib
 ├── train